List of DC Comics characters: R: Raptor

 Raptor is the name of several characters appearing in American comic books published by DC Comics.

 Brotherhood of Quetzalcoatl member

 The Raptor name was first used by an unnamed woman who is a member of the Brotherhood of Quetzalcoatl.

 Jace Lorens

 Jace Lorens is a pharmaceutical technician who operated as Raptor.

 Cunningham

 A man named Cunningham is the second person to become Raptor after the death of Jace Lorens.

 Richard

-In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" restoring continuity to a form much as it was before "The New 52".
-Richard is a freelance assassin and ally of the Court of Owls.
+"DC Rebirth" introduced Richard, a freelance assassin and ally of the Court of Owls.

+The Cosmic Raptor

+"New Justice" introduced The Cosmic Raptor, a giant cosmic bird sent to seal Perpetua in the Source Wall.

 Razer

 Razer is the name of three characters appearing in American comic books published by DC Comics.

 First version

 The first version of Razer is an original character created for Green Lantern: The Animated Series, voiced by Jason Spisak.
 He is a Volkregian alien who joined the Red Lantern Corps after Atrocitus conquered his homeworld and killed his wife Ilana.
 After learning of this, Razer defects from the Red Lanterns and joins Hal Jordan and Kilowog in stopping them.

 Throughout the series, Razer falls in love with Aya, an artificial intelligence created by Scar as an empathetic alternative to the Manhunters.
 In the episode "Cold Fury", Razer rejects Aya, causing her to steal the Anti-Monitor's body and take control of the Manhunters.
 After injuring Razer, Aya comes to her senses and sacrifices herself to stop the Manhunters, who each possess a part of her programming.
-Unable to accept Aya's death, Razer leaves Earth to find her, with a Blue Lantern ring following him.
+Unable to accept Aya's death, Razer leaves Oa to find her, with a Blue Lantern ring following him.

-Razer later appears in the main comics continuity in Green Lantern (vol. 7), written by The Animated Series writer Jeremy Adams.
+Razer later appears in the main comics continuity in Green Lantern vol. 7 #6 (2024), written by The Animated Series writer Jeremy Adams.
 In the comics, Razer is depicted as a former member of the Red and Blue Lantern Corps who becomes a Green Lantern after the other corps' central power batteries are destroyed.
 He later rejoins the Red Lanterns while battling the forces of Starbreaker, taking the power ring of a recently deceased Red Lantern.